wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 What happened there is you took data from the user and allowed them to run any javascript that they want on your website, which is a potential security hole.

-Imagine that on facebook you allowed someone to run any javascript, you could have your friends unfriend eveyrone, send malicious messages etc. Anytime you allow a third party to run Javascript on your page, that is a huge security hole.
+Imagine that on Face you allowed someone to run any Javascript, you could have your friends unfriend eveyrone, send malicious messages etc. Anytime you allow a third party to run Javascript on your page, that is a huge security hole.

 The only javascript that should be running on your page is Javascript that you, the developer, authored, and from approved parties like Google Analytics.

+To recap:

-To recap: Cross Site scripting is when a third party injects a script tag through a security hole like this.
+Cross Site scripting is when a third party injects a script tag through a security hole like this.

 In the security video, we will go over how to scrub your HTML of any potential security vulnerabilities like this before you dump it.

 ---